stutiarora20/Ukrainian-Supplies-Delivery-Project/README.md

 Kyiv is highlighted with the orange star pin.

 # Areas for Improvement
-Potential changes I’m thinking of include:
+Potential changes to include:
-- having the start node be somewhere in a surrounding city from a different country instead of Kyiv
+- have the start node be somewhere in a surrounding city from a different country instead of Kyiv
-- see if we can get google maps to tell us the driving distance between nodes (use google maps API)
+- explore the effect of having multiple cars
-- explore the effect of having multiple cars?
+- be able to update with real-time war-zone data

 # Resources
 - [Google OR Tools](https://developers.google.com/optimization/routing/tsp#python_14) authored the codebase I modified for this problem